Green-Solutions-Software/Public/GS_OmniChannelSystem.Rest.SDK/README.md

 To do this, set the turnover field to the currently booked turnover.

-## Orders

-Orders now have a link "Loyalty Card"

 ## Order data

 The orders can be saved as api/orders with the status "Ready(4) so that the system knows that the order has gone through the checkout.